-A significant component of the portfolio's current investments consists of 31 mortgages in the Greater Toronto Area, Southwestern Ontario and Central Ontario sourced by MarshallZehr Group Inc. (MarshallZehr).
-These 31 mortgages include a variety of infill and intensification projects with what the Manager believes to be well-established developers located in areas of increased demand.
+As of December 31, 2022, the weighted average LTV of the direct mortgage portfolio and select funds managed by Bridge and Parkview of the Fund was 60% and consisted primarily of first mortgages.
+A significant component of the portfolio's current investments consists of mortgages in the Greater Toronto Area, Southwestern Ontario and Central Ontario sourced by MarshallZehr Group Inc. (MarshallZehr).
+These mortgages include a variety of infill and intensification projects with what the Manager believes to be well-established developers located in areas of increased demand.
 The projects span term, pre-development, development and construction stages (see Figure 7).
 The projects are also segmented between traditional housing, retail and mixed uses (see Figure 8).
 The mortgages are diversified across project types, geography, project stage and term.
-As of December 31, 2021, 100% of the mortgages sourced by MarshallZehr were in Ontario.

 Figure 7.
-Mortgage portfolio breakdown by mortgage type as of December 31, 2021
+Mortgage portfolio breakdown by mortgage type as of December 31, 2022

 Figure 8.
-Mortgage portfolio breakdown by property usage as of December 31, 2021
+Mortgage portfolio breakdown by property usage as of December 31, 2022